by Mike Ratliff

 If we will surrender to our Lord’s will here and do this then we will be actively preparing for our Lord’s return.
 On the other hand, if we live for self and pursue only what our flesh desires then we are not watching for our Lord’s return.
 Instead, we are in that group that does not really believe He is coming back any time soon.
 In our hearts we say, “Where is the promise of His coming?”
 We are like the five foolish virgins who did not take enough oil for their lamps.

-“Then the kingdom of heaven will be like ten virgins who took their lamps and went to meet the bridegroom.
-Five of them were foolish, and five were wise.
-For when the foolish took their lamps, they took no oil with them, but the wise took flasks of oil with their lamps.
-As the bridegroom was delayed, they all became drowsy and slept.
-But at midnight there was a cry, ‘Here is the bridegroom!
+1 “Then the kingdom of heaven will be comparable to ten virgins, who took their lamps and went out to meet the bridegroom.
+2 Five of them were foolish, and five were prudent.
+3 For when the foolish took their lamps, they took no oil with them, 4 but the prudent took oil in flasks along with their lamps.
+5 Now while the bridegroom was delaying, they all got drowsy and began to sleep.
+6 But at midnight there was a shout, ‘Behold, the bridegroom!
 Come out to meet him.’
-Then all those virgins rose and trimmed their lamps.
-And the foolish said to the wise, ‘Give us some of your oil, for our lamps are going out.’
-But the wise answered, saying, ‘Since there will not be enough for us and for you, go rather to the dealers and buy for yourselves.’
-And while they were going to buy, the bridegroom came, and those who were ready went in with him to the marriage feast, and the door was shut.
-Afterward the other virgins came also, saying, ‘Lord, lord, open to us.’
-But he answered, ‘Truly, I say to you, I do not know you.’
-Watch therefore, for you know neither the day nor the hour.
-(Matthew 25:1-13 ESV)
+7 Then all those virgins rose and trimmed their lamps.
+8 The foolish said to the prudent, ‘Give us some of your oil, for our lamps are going out.’
+9 But the prudent answered, ‘No, there will not be enough for us and you too; go instead to the dealers and buy some for yourselves.’
+10 And while they were going away to make the purchase, the bridegroom came, and those who were ready went in with him to the wedding feast; and the door was shut.
+11 Later the other virgins also came, saying, ‘Lord, lord, open up for us.’
+12 But he answered, ‘Truly I say to you, I do not know you.’
+13 Be on the alert then, for you do not know the day nor the hour.
+Matthew 25:1-13 (NASB)

 What is this saying about those who do not watch and prepare for our Lord’s return by living obedient, holy lives?
 He does not know them.
 They are not His.
 The growing apostasy of the Church is a sure sign that the end of this age is fast approaching.
 What happens at the end of this age?
 Our Lord returns!
 Do we know when that will be?
 Jesus said, that no one knows the day or the hour.
 He is coming when we do not expect Him.
 Therefore, we must be about doing what He told us to do.
 That would be to be prepared for His return along with obeying the Great Commission.

-And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.”
-(Matthew 28:18-20 ESV)
+18 And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
+19 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20 teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”
+Matthew 28:18-20 (NASB)

-The end of the age commith and will be upon us soon.
+The end of the age will be upon us soon.
 Are you watching as you prepare or are you living for self or for the moment?
 Come soon Lord Jesus!
-Soli Deo Gloria!